OdysLam/clyell/_posts/2020/2020-04-20-balena-nginx-rpi.md

 ### Port Forwarding

-Since we are building a server, we need to allow people to be able to connect to our Raspberry Pi.
-Normally a home router will block all ingoing connections (connections that are not initiated from a device inside the local network), thus we need to create a rule and tell the router that each connection that is made to a specific **port** should be **forwarded** to the same **port** of the **Raspberry**.

 When someone attempts to connect to the **IP** that is assigned to your home connection, in essence he connects to the *router*, as the *router* functions as the gateway between the outer network (the Internet) and the local network (LAN).
-Thus we want to tell the *router* that any time someone tries to continue to some specific port, in essence, he wants to connect to our server, thus the router must forward the connection to the Raspberry pi.
+Thus we want to tell the *router* that any time someone tries to continue to some specific port, in reality, he wants to connect to our server, thus the router must forward the connection to the Raspberry pi (the web server).

 In other words, we need to forward **ports** `80` and `443` to the Raspberry pi.